bagnalla/solver-aided-stpa/README.md

-- If successful, this means that no 'allowed' constraint ever prevents the action from being executed in the context specified by the UCA, and at least one 'required' constraint requires it to be executed..
+- If successful, this means that no 'allowed' constraint ever prevents the action from being executed in the context specified by the UCA, and at least one 'required' constraint requires it to be executed.

-- If unsuccessful, print out a system state in which the UCA context is satisfied (and so it would be hazardous to not execute the action) but also violates either violates one of the 'allowed' constraints which prohibits it from being executed or doesn't satisfy any of the 'required' constraints..
+- If unsuccessful, print out a system state in which the UCA context is satisfied (and so it would be hazardous to not execute the action) but also violates either violates one of the 'allowed' constraints which prohibits it from being executed or doesn't satisfy any of the 'required' constraints.

 See the comments in [solver.py](solver.py) for mathematical details.